Call us now:

 Title deeds and verification

-Under the Condominium Act, foreign buyers must ensure proper title deed registration, with the Chanote title deed being the highest and most secure form of land ownership documentation in Thailand.
+Under the Condominium Act in Thailand, foreign buyers must ensure proper title deed registration, with the Chanote title deed being the highest and most secure form of land ownership documentation in Thailand.
 The Chanote is legally recognized and guarantees full ownership rights to the holder.
 Registered with the Land Department, it ensures that the ownership details are officially recorded and protected.
 This deed grants the owner full rights to use, transfer, or sell the property, making it essential for securing legal ownership of the condominium unit.

 Verifying the title deed is free from any encumbrances is a crucial step for foreign buyers: